filipecn/filipecn.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+This website is an attempt to share my knowledge and ideas with the community.
+Hopefully, the content might help or inspire someone.
+Of course, any suggestions, comments, and opinions are very welcome.
+**Thanks for reading!**

+I'm currently pursuing a Ph.D. and since undergrad, my focus has been geometric processing, animation, simulation, and rendering.
+After all these years, I finally thought it would be a good idea to build a [portfolio](https://filipecn.github.io/portfolio) of my projects, so here I am.

 <p>
-I've been trying to pack everything I do into a set of libraries which eventually serve me as frameworks to new projects.
+I've also been trying to pack everything I do into a set of libraries which eventually serve me as frameworks to new projects.
 Some day, they will get documented so people might find some use.
 Here is the list of what I have so far :
 </p>
 <div class="page__related">
   <div class="grid__wrapper">